-After reviewing the current guidelines recommended by the World Health Organization, Centers for Disease Control and Prevention, Governor of the State of Minnesota, Minnesota Department of Health and Special Olympics International, Special Olympics Minnesota has established Return to Play Guidelines for team practices for the following sports: bocce, bowling, softball, golf, tennis and running/walking club (additional sport guidelines will be announced at a later date).
+After reviewing the current guidelines recommended by the World Health Organization, Centers for Disease Control and Prevention, Governor of the State of Minnesota, Minnesota Department of Health and Special Olympics International, Special Olympics Minnesota has established Return to Play Guidelines for team practices for most sports (additional sport guidelines may be announced at a later date).

 Delegations interested in returning to in-person practice must first contact Special Olympics Minnesota to ensure all guidelines are understood and that your delegation can adhere to them.
 Special Olympics Minnesota’s primary concern is the health, safety and well-being of our athletes, coaches, families and volunteers.
 We will continually assess facility, equipment, and event modifications to create a medically safe environment for our athletes to practice, train, and compete.